Robert E. Jones (judge): Legal career

 After law school Jones entered private legal practice in Portland where he remained until 1963.
 In 1963, he entered politics when he served in the Oregon House of Representatives as a Republican representing Portland.
 He resigned, however, before the special session held later that year.
 Jones resigned in order to become a circuit judge in Multnomah County, where he remained until 1982.

 Judicial career

 State judicial service

 On December 16, 1982, Jones was appointed by Oregon Governor Victor G. Atiyeh to the Oregon Supreme Court.
 He replaced Jacob Tanzer who had resigned.
 One of the most notable cases Jones authored the opinion in was State v.
 Henry, which declared unconstitutional all Oregon obscenity laws then binding.
 Jones served on Oregon's highest court until April 30, 1990, when he resigned.

 Federal judicial service

 On February 20, 1990, Jones was nominated to become a United States District Judge of the United States District Court for the District of Oregon by President George H. W. Bush to replace Judge James M. Burns.
 He was confirmed by the United States Senate on April 27 and then received his federal commission on April 30, 1990.
 Jones took senior status on May 1, 2000.
+He continued to hear cases until 2022.